The race is over.

 As long as the British driver avoids any mishaps this time around, the expectation is that normal service will be resumed and he will be the hot favourite to widen the gap at the top of the Championship standings again at the British GP.

 Hamilton has enjoyed plenty of success at Silverstone in the past, winning his home Grand Prix five times since that first momentous occasion in 2008.
 It’s worth remembering, nonetheless, that it was rival Sebastian Vettel who conquered the track in 2018.

 The tenth round of the season has the potential to throw up a few more surprises.
 Mercedes would be hard-pressed not to enjoy an upturn in fortunes, only Valtteri Bottas making the podium last time out as Ferrari’s superior horsepower was evident again.

 In Austria, the heat was a major factor in Mercedes’ difficulties, the structure of their car meaning the bodywork needed to open up to allow cooling.
 As it stands, the UK is not predicted to reach those kind of temperatures but in mid-July, that could change.

 A year ago, Hamilton made it known he was unhappy with the notoriously bumpy surface in Northamptonshire.
 The track is forcing several teams to give extra thought to their tyre choices – Renault, for example, are turning to softer tyres – but the surface has in fact been redone for the second consecutive year to make it a slightly smoother ride.
 The new track is also better equipped to deal with rain.

-A slightly more outlandish punt is on Verstappen at 5/1 with a range of sportsbooks, but the Red Bull man must be doing something right to attract links with Mercedes in recent days.
+A slightly more outlandish punt is on Verstappen, but the Red Bull man must be doing something right to attract links with Mercedes in recent days.

 Leclerc to finish 1-3 again